apache/spark/BREEZE.rst

 customized variant of the image that contains everything you need.

 You can switch to building the production image by adding ``--production-image`` flag to the ``build_image`` command.
-Note, that the images can also be build using ``docker build`` command by passing appropriate build-args as described in `IMAGES.rst <IMAGES.rst>`_ , but Breeze provides several flags that makes it easier to do it.
+Note, that the images can also be built using ``docker build`` command by passing appropriate build-args as described in `IMAGES.rst <IMAGES.rst>`_ , but Breeze provides several flags that makes it easier to do it.
 You can see all the flags by running ``./breeze build-image --help``, but here typical examples are presented: